flaviohblima/coffee-delivery-ignite/README.md

 # perform linting od the app files, maintaining a pattern of code
 npm run lint
 ```
-- Vite will expose the app in two different paths:
+- Depending on the mode you run the project, Vite will expose the app in different paths:
   - Dev mode: http://127.0.0.1:5173/
   - Preview mode: http://127.0.0.1:4173/